 Truss pledges ‘responsible’ approach to public finances as benefits battle looms

-Liz Truss stressed she must take a “responsible” approach to the public finances, as she faces a Cabinet split and a fresh battle with Tory rebels fighting real-terms cuts to benefits.
+Liz Truss stressed she must take a “responsible” approach to the public finances, refusing to rule out real-terms cuts to benefits as she faces a Cabinet split and a fresh battle with Tory rebels.

 The Prime Minister is refusing to rule out a return to austerity or say whether welfare payments will be increased in line with soaring inflation.